matiasbenedetto/modern-fonts-stacks-for-font-library/README.md

 # Modern Fonts Stacks for WordPress Font Library

-WordPress 6.5 will ship a new Font Library.
+T**his is a plugin that adds a font collection to provide users with the ability to install a modern system fonts stacks.**
-This is a plugin that adds a font collection to provide users with the ability to install these font stacks.
+It can be used new WordPress Font Library with `Gutenberg > 17.6` and/or `WordPress >= 6.5`.

 ## Why?
 As an example to showcase the extensibility of the WordPress Font Library.